SSCL BOARD OF DIRECTORS

 Because of continuing concerns about the pandemic, Winter 2022 and Spring 2022 courses were presented online only.
 The high quality of instructors and interesting courses attracted attendance as high as had been the norm for on-campus courses.

 The Fall 2022 Term saw another first for SSCL.
 Five courses plus the President’s Lecture Series were delivered face-to-face on campus.
 In addition, three courses were delivered exclusively online.
 For the first time, the President’s Lecture Series, entitled "Imagining a Post-Pandemic World", was delivered simultaneously in-person on-campus and online.
-This mix of in-person, online, and hybrid courses, may be the future design for SSCL programming
+This mix of in-person, online, and hybrid courses, may be the future design for SSCL programming.

-2023 - A Hybrid Year
+2023 and Beyond – Moving to Hybrid

 SSCL members have spoken by enrolments that they want and a mix of in-person, online, and hybrid courses!
 Hybrid courses deliver to both in-person and online simultaneously.

 The 2023 Winter Term brought SSCL programming into this new era of teaching, featuring three in-person courses and three hybrid courses.
-Although registrations for the in-person courses/components were lower than anticipated, the numbers for the online components more than made up the difference.
+Although registrations for the in-person courses/components were somewhat lower than anticipated, the numbers for the online components more than made up the difference.